sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 newlines in a long caption will destroy the formatting (only the part of the caption appearing on the same line as ``FIGURE:`` will be included in the formatted caption).

-The filename extension may not be compatible with the chosen output format.
-For example, a filename ``mypic.eps`` is fine for LaTeX output but not for HTML.
-In such cases, the Doconce translator will convert the file to a suitable format (say ``mypic.png`` for HTML output).

 .. _fig:impact: